Jaynericguy/paintapp/README.md

 Hi this is James Witts application to a paint calculator

-docker run --platform linux/arm64/v8 -p 80:80 -d jaynericguy/paintapp
+run the flask app with ::: docker run --platform linux/arm64/v8 -p 80:80 -d jaynericguy/paintapp

 Alteratively see it in action here::: http://junder.ddns.net/

+Or use it locally ::: python CmdRoom.py

 =====